Nigerian Navy: History

 In July 1959, the Nigerian Naval Force was transformed into a full-fledged Navy when Queen Elizabeth II granted permission for it to use the title "Royal Nigerian Navy".
-The title was changed to the "Nigerian Navy" in 1963 after Nigeria became a republic.
+The name was changed to the "Nigerian Navy" in 1963 after Nigeria became a republic.
 The constitutional task of the Navy was expanded in 1964 after the repeal of the 1958 Ordinance.
 The new law, known as the Navy Act of 1964, for the first time tasked the Navy with the "naval defence of Nigeria".
 Other tasks assigned to the Navy by the 1964 Act were essentially coast guard duties, namely assisting in the enforcement of customs laws, making hydrographic surveys, and training officers and men in naval duties.